On all of them you can reference external scripts by adding a

 Next up you should install a small web server.
 I know "web server" sounds scary but the truth is web servers are actually extremely simple.

-Just point it at the folder where you unzipped the files and click one of the web server URLs.
+Just point it at the folder where you unzipped the files, click "Start", then go to

-If you're not on chrome or if you don't want to use the extension another way is to use node.js.
+If you prefer the command line, another way is to use node.js.
 Download it, install it, then open a command prompt / console / terminal window.
 If you're on Windows the installer will add a special "Node Command Prompt" so use that.

 Then install the